zdleaf/GitHub-API/README.md

 at the top of app/Main.hs by specifying the start and end repository IDs to scrape.

 Bear in mind the default API rate limit is 60/hour API requests, and each repository scraped currently results in an average of 2.01 total API calls.
 It is possible to include a GitHub personal access token in HTTP.hs.
 This increases the API limit from from 60/hour to 5000.
 Tokens can be created at https://github.com/settings/tokens.

+Full Haddock documentation is available in the /Haddock directory.

 # 2. Overview
 Stack is used to build the tool and manage the dependencies.
 See .yaml files in the root directory for configuration.